Skip to content

 Average costs

-Mac vs. PC cost of ownership is often a deciding factor for businesses.
-In general, you can expect to pay significantly more for a Mac than comparable Windows systems.
+Mac vs. PC cost of ownership is often a deciding factor for businesses, especially if you're a small business with a limited budget.
+In general, you can expect to pay significantly more for a Mac product than comparable Windows systems.
 Apple is the only company that produces Macs, whereas dozens of companies make PCs.
 The intense competition in the PC market helps drive down prices.
 Additionally, hardware-savvy sysadmins can build their own PCs, further cutting costs.

 However, both Macs and PCs come in a range of price points.
-The most budget-friendly Mac costs $699, whereas you can find low-end PCs for under $200.
-Midrange Macs cost $1,299 to $1,999 versus a midrange PC for $400 to $1,000.
+The most budget-friendly Mac (Mac mini) costs $599, whereas you can find low-end PC models for under $400.
+Midrange Macs cost $1,299 to $1,999 versus a midrange PC for $400 to $1,200.
 High-end, professional Macs cost upwards of $1,999 (and much more for Mac Pro), while PCs that fall into this category start at around $1,000.

-That said, a Forrester study commissioned by Apple suggests that Macs may actually be more affordable over their lifespans than PCs due to reduced implementation, deployment, and support costs.
+In fact, a Forrester study commissioned by Apple suggests that Macs may actually be more affordable over their lifespans than PCs due to reduced implementation, deployment, and support costs.
+Macs also tend to retain resale value longer, potentially lowering total ownership costs.

 Key business uses